-Hello, I'm Justin McKinley, a commercial artist located in Minneapolis, Minnesota.
+Hello, I'm Justin McKinley, a commercial artist located in Boulder, Colorado.
 My skills range from art direction to illustration with a primary focus in graphic design.
 I'm currently a full-time art director at Life Time Fitness.
 I accept a wide variety of freelance projects.

 Email me or invite me to coffee and we'll share stories about bicycles, motorcycles, furniture, art, architecture, adventures, and pugs.

 YourClassical.org is just that, classical music... for you.
 Whether you’re relaxing after work, lulling your baby to sleep, or even powering through a tough workout, we’re here for you, with classical music for all of life’s moments.
 Tap into our collection of expertly selected pieces and listen to the world’s most enduring music.

 American Public Media created a website to stream a number of curated classical playlists.
 They asked me to develop a family of graphic identity marks to differentiate the themed streams.
 The visuals appeal to a new crowd of classical music listeners by communicating the value of curated playlists and providing a premium listening experience.

 What began as a quest to rethink kids' birthday parties at Life Time Fitness resulted in developing a family of characters.
 Each of these eleven animal-ish figures have unique personality traits that unfold with each new event they are involved in.
 Drawn to his playful, fantastical style, we chose illustrator Chris Lee to bring these characters to life.

 My primary responsibilities were to develop themes and conceptual sketches for the for client approval and provide general composition to the illustrator.
 In addition I was tasked with designing architectural signage and various tactics for the kids brand–ranging from printed banners appearing in-club to promotional giveaways for events, and email and interactive marketing.